UdontKnowMe-git/music-player/README.md

 ```

 ## 📝 License
-MIT License - Feel free to modify and use!
+MIT License - Feel free to modify and use